-An experienced Chicago criminal lawyer should always negotiate with prosecutors at the beginning of your case.
-There is simply no reason not to at least attempt negotiations; it is a low cost way to possibly achieve the Client's goals without putting you through the time, money and anxiety of fighting the case.
+An experienced criminal lawyer should always negotiate with prosecutors at the beginning of the case.
+Because it is a low cost way to possibly achieve client goals with savings in time, money and anxiety.
 Read my guide on Your Settlement Options for a detailed look at this strategy.

 But what if negotiations are unsuccessful?
 Maybe you are charged with a “serious” felony like armed robbery, sexual assault or selling drugs.
 Or, maybe an offer is on the table, but it contains personal “deal-breakers” like requiring you to plead guilty and admit fault.